Recommendations

 Instructions:

-Combine oil, lemon juice, allspice, salt, pepper, green onion, mint, parsley and mix well.
+• Combine oil, lemon juice, allspice, salt, pepper, green onion, mint, and parsley, and mix well.

 Serve chilled.

-We use this in place of a pasta salad, rice or potatoes.
+We use this in place of pasta salad, rice, or potatoes.

 Beet Stir Fry